ParliamentTree/parliamenttree/webapp/README.md

 Note that the code is under the MIT license, and that by contributing you are releasing those contributions under the same license.

-See the GitHub issues for things to work on.
+See the GitHub issues and pick anything with the 'up-for-grabs' tag.
+Do some coding and submit your pull request!